 If you are using HTML caching on a rendering, the Sitecore item cache does not automatically clear.
-In addition, if you use a data source inside a rendering, and if the data source item switches to display a new version, the hosting rendering is not updated because there is nothing that indicates that an update of a dependant data source has been triggered.
+In addition, if you use a data source inside a rendering, and if the data source item switches to display a new version, the hosting rendering is not updated because there is nothing that indicates that an update of a dependent data source has been triggered.

-4.8.1 Configure Content Availability on the CD and CM Servers
+4.8.1.
+Configure content availability on the CD server and on the CM server